infracost/infracost-atlantis/README.md

 **Optional** Path to Infracost [usage file](https://www.infracost.io/docs/usage_based_resources#infracost-usage-file) that specifies values for usage-based resources, see [this example file](https://github.com/infracost/infracost/blob/master/infracost-usage-example.yml) for the available options.

-#### `percentage_threshold`
+#### `post_condition`

+**Optional** A JSON string describing the condition that triggers pull request comments, can be one of these:
+- `'{"has_diff": true}'`: only post a comment if there is a diff.
+This is the default behavior.
+- `'{"always": true}'`: always post a comment.
-**Optional** The absolute percentage threshold that triggers a pull request comment with the diff.
-Defaults to 0, meaning that a comment is posted if the cost estimate changes.
-For example, set to 5 to post a comment if the cost estimate changes by more than plus or minus 5%.
+- `'{"percentage_threshold": 0}'`: absolute percentage threshold that triggers a comment.
+For example, set to 1 to post a comment if the cost estimate changes by more than plus or minus 1%.

 #### `atlantis_debug`